polylogyx/platform-docs/02_Provisioning_Polylogyx_Server/Readme.md

 Upgrading the Server
 --------------------

-PolyLogyx ESP CE can be upgraded from the earlier releases (v 1.17.5 onwards) through an upgrade script.
+PolyLogyx ESP can be upgraded from the earlier supported release through an upgrade script.

 The upgrade_script.sh script is part of the platform bundle.